Updated May 10th, 2019

 Adjust the Price

 Out of all the feedback you receive, what you should be listening to is the lack of offers.
 You can attack price in many ways.
 To move the price along at a faster pace, be willing to adjust your price until you get the desired result, aka, a sale!
 Typically a three to five percent shift will do the trick.
-Talk to your agent about making a proper price adjustment on the property.
+Talk to a Clever Partner Agent about adjusting your home price today.
+Fill out the zip code form below to find an agent in your area.

 Evaluate the Condition